 How do I tell the difference in a conversation?

 Ask the person: "What will you own in the first 90 days, and how will I know it went well?"
 An advisor will hedge.
-A fractional CTO will name a specific outcome.
+A fractional CTO will name a specific outcome out loud.

 Can one person do both?